Even in a country as complex as Indonesia, Pulau Madura remains shrouded in mystery.

 Sedate Sumenep, to the east of Madura, is the island’s capital and one of Java’s most charming destinations.
 The calm pace of life, open streets and rugged surroundings give it a distinctly Mediterranean feel.
 It’s easy to spend an enjoyable couple of days soaking up the serene atmosphere.
 Since Madura is home to some of Indonesia’s most unique Batik designs there’s good reason to go shopping here.
 Well-made, sturdy shirts cost as little as 50,000R and while the material itself can be pricey – in some cases over 900,000R a roll – the quality is excellent.
 Toko Apollo Batik Madura on Jl.
 Raya Sumenep is a good place to start but be sure to shop around.
 Most stores offer high-quality goods at competitive prices.

 Sumenep is easily explorable on foot.
-A leisurely walk from the Masjid Jamik Sumenep – Madura’s most iconic mosque – to and fro the Royal Tombs (Makam Raja Sumenep Asta Tinggi, left) should take no more than a few hours.
+A leisurely walk from the Masjid Jamik Sumenep – Madura’s most iconic mosque – to and fro the Royal Tombs (Makam Raja Sumenep Asta Tinggi, above) should take no more than a few hours.
 Factor in a stop at the Stadion Karapan Sapi, home of the annual bull races, for a complete sweep of the town’s landmarks.